Results Of At-Home Genetic Tests For Health Can Be Hard To Interpret

 "These are the types of things you really ought to consider when thinking about doing this kind of genetic testing — not whether there's a special on the testing this week," says Mark Rothstein, a professor of medicine and a bioethicist at the University of Louisville School of Medicine.

-Results – With Limitations
+Results — with limitations

 About a month after sending in her sample, Steyn got a notice that the results of her breast cancer test were ready.